-Lifting checkout conversion rates is one of the biggest challenges retailers face, as evidenced by these e-commerce statistics.
-E-tailers need to innovate at points of sale in order to get the jump on their competitors.
+Lifting checkout conversion rates is one of the biggest challenges retailers face, as evidenced by these ecommerce statistics.
+E-tailers need to innovate at points of sale in order to get a jump on their competitors.

 Pay-over-time options are just one way of reducing friction around payment.
 Find out more about how to create frictionless checkouts.

-- Mobile sales accounted for 40% of all purchases made on Black Friday in 2018. (source: OuterBox)
+Mobile sales accounted for 69% of Black Friday and Cyber Monday sales in 2019. (source: Shopify)

 How to Improve Mobile Performance